Gain access to thousands of additional definitions and advanced search features—ad free! JOIN NOW

-Recent Examples of azure from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'azure'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'azure.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Middle English asur, from Anglo-French azeure, probably from Old Spanish, modification of Arabic lāzaward, from Persian lāzhuward